ColinFay/attempt/README.md

 {rlang}.

 {attempt} is designed to handle the cases when something / someone attempts to do something it shouldn’t.
-For example, if you attempt to run a `log(a)`, or attempt to connect to an web API without the internet.
+For example, if you : + attempt to run a `log("a")` + attempt to connect to a web API without an internet connexion running

+{attempt} provides several condition handlers, from try catch to message printing.

 try catch
 ---------